With the growing encouragement from the Singaporean government, many Singapore retailers are adopting technological solutions at a rapid pace.

-The typical process for stock counting is tedious because employees manually counted each stock and note it down via pen and paper.
+The typical process for stock counting is tedious because employees manually count and note it down via pen and paper.

-The flaw with this process is that it is time consuming, inventory information are typically not up to date and error prone.
+The flaw with this process is that it is time consuming.
+Inventory information is typically not up to date and error prone.

 One of the most useful features that a POS system can offer is an inventory management system that carries out an automatic stock count.